Channels are an important snap concept. They define which release of a snap is installed and tracked for updates.

-A branch is an optional finer subdivision of a channel for a published snap that allows for the creation of a short-lived sequences of snaps that can be pushed on demand by snap developers to help with fixes or temporary experimentation.
+A branch is an optional, fine-grained subdivision of a channel for a published snap that allows for the creation of short-lived sequences of snaps that can be pushed on demand by snap developers to help with fixes or temporary experimentation.

 After 30 days with no further updates, a branch will be closed automatically.
 The replacement snap will then be chosen as it would be with closed channels (see below).
 For example, beta/fix-for-bug123 will fall back to beta after the fix-for-bug123 branch is closed.

 A channel can be closed by a snap publisher when there is no longer a snap that fits a channel’s original purpose or specification.

-For example, when a specific risk-level channel is closed, the snap store will select a snap from a more conservative risk-level of the same track.
+For example, when a specific risk-level channel is closed, the snap store will select a snap from a more stable risk-level of the same track.
 If the original channel is re-opened, snaps will once again be selected from the original channel.

 This approach is commonly used for beta testing.
-If a snap is following a beta channel that’s then closed, the store will offer the snap from the candidate channel.
-If candidate isn’t available, the snap from stable will be selected.
-If the beta channel re-opens, the snap will once again be selected from beta.
+If a snap is following a beta channel that is then closed, the store will offer the snap from the candidate channel.
+If the candidate channel is not available, the snap from the stable channel will be selected.
+If the beta channel re-opens, the snap will once again be selected from that channel.